IngenouslySlow/rust-learn/readme.md

 }
 ```

+Every operation has a separate file created inside `src/`

 Use `mod` keyword and then the file name without `.rs` extension

 Access the functions the file has using **::** operator.
 For example `print::run()` in our case

+Run `cargo run` to run the file